The constraints of post-quantum classical gravity: CQ theory

-We first review the most general master equation with bounded operators governing classical-quantum dynamics.
-The classical degrees of freedom are taken to live on a manifold $\mathcal{M}$ and we shall generically denote variables of the classical space by $z$.
-Typically, $z$ consists of phase space variables.
-In this paper, we shall be interested in the case where the classical degrees of freedom are taken to be Riemannian 3-metrics $g_{ab}$ on a 3-surface $\Sigma$ and their conjugate momenta, $\pi^{ab}$ -- so that $z= (g_{ab}, \pi^{ab})$.
+We first review the most general master equation with bounded operators governing CQ dynamics.
+We shall take the classical degrees of freedom to live in a phase space $\Gamma=(\mathcal{M}, \omega)$ and we generically denote elements of the classical space by $z$.
+For example, we could take the classical degrees of freedom to be position and momenta in which case $\Gamma= (\mathbb{R}^{2}, \omega)$, where $\omega$ is the symplectic form in classical phase space and $z= (q,p)$.
+In this paper, we shall be interested in the case where the classical degrees of freedom are taken to be Riemannian 3-metrics $g_{ab}$ on a 3-surface $\Sigma$ and their conjugate momenta $\pi^{ab}$ -- so that $z= (g_{ab}, \pi^{ab})$.
+We shall discuss the details of the gravitational case in section \ref{sec: CQeinstein}.
 The quantum degrees of freedom are described by a Hilbert space $\mathcal{H}$.
 Given the Hilbert space, we denote the set of positive semi-definite operators with trace at most unity as $S_{\leq 1}(\mathcal{H})$.
-Then the CQ object defining the state of the hybrid system at a given time is a map $\cqstate : \mathcal{M} \to S_{\leq 1}(\mathcal{H})$ subject to a normalization constraint $\int_{\mathcal{M}} dz \Tr{\mathcal{H}}{\cqstate} =1$.
-To put it differently, we associate to each classical degree of freedom a sub-normalized density operator, $\cqstate(z)$, such that $\Tr{\mathcal{H}}{\cqstate} = p(z) \geq 0$ is a normalized probability distribution over the classical degrees of freedom and $\int_{\mathcal{M}} dz \cqstate(z) $ is a normalized density operator on $\mathcal{H}$.
-The most general Markovian, linear, CQ dynamics in the case of bounded Lindblad operators $L_{\mu}$ is given by~\cite{blanchard1993interaction, diosi2014hybrid, alicki2003completely}
+Then the CQ object defining the state of the hybrid system at a given time is a map $\cqstate : \mathcal{M} \to S_{\leq 1}(\mathcal{H})$ subject to a normalization constraint $\int_{\mathcal{M}} dz \Tr{\cqstate} =1$.
+To put it differently, we associate to each classical degree of freedom a sub-normalized density operator, $\cqstate(z)$, such that $\Tr{\cqstate} = p(z) \geq 0$ is a normalized probability distribution over the classical degrees of freedom and $\int_{\mathcal{M}} dz \cqstate(z) $ is a normalized density operator on $\mathcal{H}$.
+An example of such a {\it CQ-state} is the CQ qubit, where we take a 2 dimensional Hilbert space and couple to classical position and momenta.
+The state then takes the form of a $2\times 2$ matrix over phase space

+The dynamics of the CQ qubit has been studied in \cite{oppenheim2020objective}.
+Moving away from states, we can define any {\it CQ operator} $f(z)$ which associates to each point in phase space a quantum operator.